andrewjsmith00/notes/Machine Learning/Data Collection/AWS Data Stores.md

 Relational Database Service.
 Fully managed relational database with different engine types available.

 ## Amazon [[DynamoDB]]
-[[NoSQ]]L database for storing key-value pairs.
+[[NoSQL]] database for storing key-value pairs.
 Good for unstructured/semi-structured data.

 ## Amazon [[Redshift]]
 Redshift is a managed data warehousing to congregate data from many locations.
 You can store large amounts of structured and semi-structured data.